This website is best viewed using the vertical display on your mobile device.

 How will I receive ORENCIA?

 ORENCIA is available in two forms, as intravenous (IV) infusions and as subcutaneous (SC) injections.
-Work with your rheumatologist to determine the right treatment plan for you or your child.
+Work with your healthcare provider to determine the right treatment plan for you or your child.

 ORENCIA IV infusion is given by a healthcare provider through a vein in your arm.